 - Co-author, Lexis-Nexis Treatise on State and Local Tax Issues

 - Co-author, Tax Chapter, Guide to Wisconsin Nonprofit Law, Wisconsin Bar Association Deskbook

 - Contributor, Council on State Taxation (COST) updates

 - Co-author, Wisconsin State Bar Annual Review of the Law (Tax)

-- Included in a team of Foley attorneys managed and administered the interview process and the hiring of a new CEO for the family office, including developing a strategic plan and new position description, screening and soliciting qualified candidates, and coordinated for interviews with the family.
+- Helped manage and administer the interview process and the hiring of a new CEO for the family office, including developing a strategic plan and new position description, screening and soliciting qualified candidates, and coordinated for interviews with the family.
 Foley then negotiated the pay package and employment contract (including confidentiality provisions) for the CEO.
-Foley was integral in developing an onboarding process and new review process for the CEO
+Foley was integral in developing an onboarding process and new review process for the CEO.

-- Included in a team of Foley attorneys worked closely with a family office to develop an education series focused both on investment management (diversification, types of investments, and costs) and legal roles of trustees and beneficiaries.
+- Worked closely with a family office to develop an education series focused both on investment management (diversification, types of investments, and costs) and legal roles of trustees and beneficiaries.
 The education series culminated in a new investment policy statement developed with significant input from the family and the investment consultant.
-Family members report a large improvement in family engagement in the overall investments of the trusts and general ownership of the family office
+Family members report a large improvement in family engagement in the overall investments of the trusts and general ownership of the family office.

-- Included in a team of Foley attorneys, serving as trustees and advisors, led an investment consultant selection process for a significant single family office.
+- Served on a team of Foley attorney trustees and advisors, who led an investment consultant selection process for a significant single family office.
 This included selecting, coordinating and summarizing submissions from over 12 different possible providers, working with a committee of family members to develop a family-centric scorecard and criteria for selection, and assisting family members with reviewing submissions and interviewing potential providers.
 Foley attorneys assisted the family committee in reporting to the larger to obtain agreement for the new investment consultant.
-Foley attorneys assisted the new investment manager in plans for a tax-efficient transition
+Foley attorneys assisted the new investment manager in plans for a tax-efficient transition.